Bounded rationality: Behavioral economics

 One way nudges are used is with the aim of simplifying complex decisions by presenting information in a clear and easily understandable format, reducing the cognitive burden on individuals.
 Nudges can also be designed to counteract common heuristics and biases, such as the default bias (people's tendency to stick with the default option).
 For example, with adequate other policies in place, making posthumous organ donation the default option with an opt-out provision has been shown to increase actual donation rates.
 Moreover, in cases where the information needed to make an informed decision is incomplete, nudges can provide the relevant information.
 For instance, displaying the calorie content of menu items can help people make healthier food choices.
-Nudges can also guide people towards satisfactory options when they are unable or unwilling to invest the time and effort to find the optimal choice.
-For example, providing a limited set of well-designed investment options in a retirement plan can help people make better financial decisions.

 In economic models based on behavioral economics, implementing bounded rationality implies finding replacements for utility maximization and profit maximization as used in conventional general equilibrium models.
 Stock-flow consistent models (SFC) and agent-based models (ABM) often implement that agents follow a sequence of simple rule-of-thumb behavior instead of an optimization procedure.
 Other dynamic models interpret bounded rationality as "looking for the direction of improvement" such that agents use a gradient climbing approach to increase their utility.